 6. Tradable quotas.
 The principle is well known from economic literature.
-It has been proposed introduced in Norway through the government giving, for free, almost any participant a certain quota, which is property in the sense that it is protected by state power and freely marketable.
-Regardless of whether quotas initially were given to individual fishermen, boats or companies, they would inevitably end up with the most "efficient" units, i.e. the participants willing to pay most for them.
-Tradable quotas have been proposed by the federation of offshore fishing companies and the political parties of the right, but have been rejected by the coastal fishermen and the left-and-center parliamentary majority.
+Rögnvaldur Hannesson has proposed such a system introduced in Norway through the government giving, for free, all bona fide participants a certain quota, which is property in the sense that it is protected by state power and freely marketable.
+Regardless of whether quotas initially were given to individual fishermen, boats or companies, they would inevitably end up with the most "efficient" units, i.e. the participants willing to pay most for them (Hannesson 1990, p 56 ff).

+Tradable quotas have been proposed by the federation of offshore fishing companies and the political parties of the right, but have been rejected by the coastal fishermen and the left-of-center parliamentary majority.

 7. Area regulations.
-This is a undeveloped concept, little discussed outside of smaller professional groups.
+This is an undeveloped concept, little discussed outside of smaller professional groups.
 Marine biologists of the University of Tromsø have established the existence of large, stationary and probably regionally endogenous coastal fish populations, especially of cod.
 The limited range of these populations indicates that they cannot be properly protected and exploited through national regulatory systems.
 This means that fishermen's organizations, municipalities and regional scientific bodies may be given shared responsibility (co-management), which is more difficult when we are dealing with populations migrating between different provinces and even nations.